showfella/Prototype/README.md

 * [Manage Order Page](https://github.com/showfella/Prototype/blob/master/Add%20and%20Manage%20Order.png)

 Login:
- The system shall enable Users log into the the application using created password and username
+- The system shall enable Users log into the the application using created password and username

 ![](https://github.com/showfella/Prototype/blob/master/Login%20page%20.png)

 New User:
-The System shall display the form page for registering new user for the application
+-The System shall display the form page for registering new user for the application

 ![](https://github.com/showfella/Prototype/blob/master/New%20%20user.png)